Shadow the Hedgehog (video game): Development

 The game features several animated cutscenes produced by Blur Studio.
 The music of Shadow the Hedgehog was composed by Jun Senoue, with additional work by Yutaka Minobe, Tomoya Ohtani, and Mariko Nanba.
 Lost and Found: Shadow the Hedgehog Vocal Trax is a video game soundtrack album released on CD on February 22, 2006.
-The album contains seven vocal songs from the game, one of which is a remix of Dr. Eggman's theme from Sonic Adventure 2.
+The album contains seven vocal songs from the game by bands including Crush 40, A2, Julien-K, Magna-Fi, and Powerman 5000.
 Another soundtrack, Shadow the Hedgehog: Original Soundtrax, was released on the same day.
 It contains all instrumental tracks from the game, as well as the vocal song I Am...
 All of Me, albeit in a shortened form.

 In Japan, Shadow the Hedgehog was promoted through a collaboration with Japanese hip-hop group M-Flo, whose song "Tripod Baby" was remixed and featured in the commercial under the title "Tripod Baby (Shadow the Hedgehog Mix)".
 In addition to this, an alternate music video for "Tripod Baby" featuring the remix included new scenes with Shadow.

 Shadow the Hedgehog was the first Sonic game to use the 4Kids cast from Sonic X following the death of Doctor Eggman's previous voice actor, Deem Bristow.
 This cast continued to be used until late 2010 when all but Mike Pollock were replaced before the release of Sonic Free Riders.
+In 2024, lead voice actor Jason Griffith recounted at MomoCon that at one point during the game's development, Sega had intended to attempt to receive an M-rating from the Entertainment Software Rating Board, and that there existed a hard drive containing hours of unused "recordings of Shadow yelling f*** at Tails and Sonic and stuff."
+He stated that although he did not understand why they had written such profane lines, he "just went with it" and enjoyed it.